 Introduction

-Over the ages, humankind has made many discoveries, both internal and external (meaning both from within our bodies and out into the far reaches of the Universe).
+humankind has made many discoveries, both internal and external (meaning both from within our bodies and out into the far reaches of the Universe).
 We have compiled vast amounts of information on the universe within and beyond our bodies through observation, interaction and measurement; we have gained deep personal and social insights through introspection and participation.
 All of this recorded information eventually accreted into various bodies of knowledge known as the arts and sciences, while spiritualities manifest themselves through existence per se.

 Now, after years of expansion, it is time to draw it all together again.
 This is exactly what I propose we do.
 The ultimate goal is the creation of the theory of everything (for starters, see stuff like Smolin 2001, Penrose 1997, Crick 1994, Rees 1997, Layzer 1990, Greene 1999, and Goswami 1993).
 "The theory of everything?!", you ask.
 Yes.
 Ideally, it will be the perfect combination and distillation of all the known sciences together with the intrinsic value of all the known arts and spirituality.
 The gestalt of all human information and knowledge.

 Absolutely anyone and everyone is qualified to add to the body of an important precursory theory which I, and others, have recently re-coined humanology.
 The reason is, that humanology draws upon all of the known arts, psychological-behavioral sciences and spirituality!
 (Snuggle up to the concept of "inclusivity".
 Yeah, I know it's not an official word - but it should be!)
 However, once quantum gravity becomes complete, humanology will probably be consumed by it!
-And thereafter, the TOE will ultimately consist of a synthesis of quantum gravity and human concerns like consciousness, creativity and spirituality.

 If you are human, you can add to humanology, since one very effective way of exploring humanity is through the observation of and participation with, the existent.

 As I write about humanology, I will be attempting to combine all of the psychological and behavioral theories written to date.
 Two important ingredients of humanology are the arts and spirituality which our human existence has given rise to.
 [Author Note: April, 2020 edit: I'm putting humanology on the back burner, so to speak.
 I'm not very interested in writing about it at the moment.
-It's like spending a lot of time on old chapter 3, while chapter 17 is ready to start!]
+It's like spending a lot of time on old chapter 3, while chapter 17 is ready to start!
+However, I have an older essay on humanology for you, here; it's still very short, though.]

 The Mind's Eye